tseaver/compoze/docs/commandline.rst

    In addition to any :term:`requirement` specified on the command line, fetch :term:`source distribution` archives for each :term:`project` installed in the current Python environment.

+.. cmdoption:: -V, --use-versions

+   Parse requirements from a section of the config file.

+   By default, uses the ``[versions]`` section.
+Use ``--versions-section`` to override the default.

+.. cmdoption:: -S VERSIONS_SECTION, --versions-section=VERSIONS_SECTION

+   Override the namae of the config file section to parse for any additional requirements.
+Implies ``--use-versions``.

 .. cmdoption:: -b, --include-binary-eggs